nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The proposed mark/unmark attendance mechanism is facilitated by `ModelManager`.
+The mark/unmark attendance mechanism is facilitated by `ModelManager`.
 The `ModelManager` stores a list of filtered members as `filteredMembers`.
 Each `Member` in the list internally stores `totalAttendance` and `todayAttendance` which will be updated accordingly when the attendance of that `Member` is marked or unmarked.